 Strategy and planning are fundamental building blocks of software development life-cycle; whereas quality is always measured with the grade.
 Fulfilling business expectation and customer satisfaction with no defects is the main aim of testing.
 To achieve high-quality software within a short time is one of the objectives of every software company.

-In the test planning stage, along with all the other elements of testing, automation testing and automation test strategy are always decision-making topics.
+In the test planning stage, along with all the other elements of testing, automation testing and test automation strategy are always decision-making topics.
 Expecting 100% automation from day one is an unrealistic automation test strategy.

 On the other hand, lack of envisioning for enhancement is one of the reasons of automation testing failure.
 To build a cost-effective automation testing strategy with a result-oriented approach is always a key to success in automation testing.

-Automation Test Life Cycle
+Automation Test Life Cycle:

 You can build a good test automation strategy, once you understand automation test life cycle.
 Automation test life cycle has following phases:

 - Automation Feasibility Analysis: In this phase, you check the feasibility of automation.
 This includes short listing the test cases for automation and selecting the right test tool.

 - Test Strategy: In test strategy, you select the test automation framework.
 In this phase, you create a test plan and test automation suite in your test management tool.